 Grease or cooking oils/fats should never be put down your drain, despite popular belief.
 It is against federal and City Wastewater Pretreatment regulations to put grease down the drain.
 The grease clogs the City sewer system and creates a multitude of problems.
 Sewer lines get clogged with grease and overflow into the community, which poses health hazards and water contamination issues.
 City workers have to repair/maintain these lines and the repairs can temporarily leave customers without service.
 Sewer overflows can cause damage to personal property, homes, yards, neighborhoods, and parks.

 If the grease is in the customer's lines, the City is not liable.
 That could cost you a lot of money, not to mention dealing with sewage flooding into your home and yard.
 Proper grease disposal methods can help promote a more effective sewer system for your home and the community, which leads to a healthier population and environment.

 - For grease that will solidify (bacon grease, shortening, etc.), let it cool and put it into a plastic bag or coffee can and put it in the trash.
 For liquid grease or oil, put it into a container with a lid and put it in the trash.
-You can also use grease containers like these.
+You can also use grease containers (such as a foil-lined replacement bag (example).
 Large amounts of grease can be taken to recycling facilities, which are listed below.